RaduNicolae8/SaveMe/README.md

 </pre>

 ## Challenges:
-- No one knew react native and we learned while doing
+- No one knew react native before starting the project and we learned while doing
 - A lot of deprecated libraries and dependency management problems
-- Sometimes it worked on android version, but not on the web version, and sometimes in reverse.
+- Sometimes the code only worked on the android version, but not on the web version, and sometimes the other way around.

 ## What we wanted to do but we didn't have time: